KoljaWindeler/ESP8266_mqtt_pwm_pir_temp/JKW_MQTT_PWM_PIR_TEMP/v5_mesh/Readme.md

 Todo

 ### WiFi Relay feature
 Each node that is connected will open an own access point.
 During (re-)connect phase each device will also try to connect to those access points at some point.
 A "mesh connected" (I know that this is not a mesh) device will still send subscriptions on the uplink and also publish messages.
 The data will be slightly converted and send up to the AP.
 A "mesh server" will receive the message and decode them, if they are not directly send to himself, it will automatically forward the data up the chain.

-### Relationship reconnect
+### Relationship timeout
+A client that wasn't connected to the MQTT server (since reboot) should "pretty quickly" activate its own configuration AP.
+But a client that was connected to the MQTT server for a long time should try a little longer to reconnect to the server before starting the configuration AP.

+The "relactionship timeout" give you both: Initally the time to start the AP is set to 45 sec.
+Each second that the client is connected to the MQTT will increase the time before the configuration AP will be started if the client gets disconnected.
+The client will try 1 second longer to reconnect per 20 sec of previous connection time.
+The maximum time is limited to 20 minutes.

+The MESH mode will kick in after 80% of the waittime hast passed.